cosmos/cosmos/WHITEPAPER.md

 #### Atom Foundation

 The Atom foundation is an external entity that is hired to develop the Atom network.
-Quark holders can vote to change the foundation by changing the `AtomFoundationAddress` parameter.
-This foundation will have 4,000,000 quarks, of which 1,200,000 are pre-vested, and the rest will vest over a period of 4 years, all of which can be used to the full extent for voting.
+Atom holders can vote to change the foundation by changing the `AtomFoundationAddress` parameter.
+This foundation will have 4,000,000 atoms, of which 1,200,000 are pre-vested, and the rest will vest over a period of 4 years, all of which can be used to the full extent for voting.

 #### Atom Hub Block Reward

-Every block rewards all the validators and delegators in proportion to their bonded quarks (before commissions).
-There will be roughly 6,000,000 quarks rewarded every year, forever.
+Every block rewards all the validators and delegators in proportion to their bonded atoms (before commissions).
+There will be roughly 6,000,000 atoms rewarded every year, forever.
 The number is not exact, because the number of blocks per year is not exact.
 As with transaction fees, delegators pay the delegated validator a commission of 10%.